jackycamp/flite-rs/README.md

     sink.sleep_until_end();
 }
 ```

-> Only macos is supported at this time xD
+> Only macos has been tested at this time. xD

 ## Roadmap

 - [x] basic tts api
 - [x] control output stream with `play`
 - [ ] optimize build (include only necessary c files)